DBJFJ/testsuite-nocoding/Jmeter Tests On TSNC.md

 #### User Defined Variables

 User Defined Variables can be read inside the Test Plan, the Thread Group or inside an action.
 In either case the variables are saved into the interpreter.
-Since they are always saved into the interpreter and the values interpreter is the same for every action inside a Thread Group, all User Defined Variables are defined right at the start.
-Overwriting doesn't work. <verify and work on that and add to problem sources>
+Since they are always saved into the interpreter and the interpreter is the same for every action inside a Thread Group, all User Defined Variables are defined right at the start.
+Overwriting doesn't work.

 #### HTTP Request Defaults

 Server/Website, Path, Protocol and Parameters are read and saved as defaults for later actions.
+Protocol, Website, and Path are added together when creating the action.

 #### HTTP Header Manager